shogo82148/actions-upload-release-asset/README.md

 ## FEATURE

-- You can upload multiple assets in one action by using [glob patterns](https://github.com/actions/toolkit/tree/master/packages/glob#patterns)
+- You can upload multiple assets in one step by using [glob patterns](https://github.com/actions/toolkit/tree/master/packages/glob#patterns)
 - The actions guesses the content-type from the extensions

 ## SYNOPSIS